Part I - Can it run OpenOffice?

 -

-For my phone, I’d upload my music to Google so that I could choose what to download to my phone and keep it there… and then I wake up in a jolt realizing that Google killed once-again a service that was useful.
+For my phone, I’d upload my music to Google so that I could choose what to download to my phone later… and then I wake up in a jolt, realizing Google killed once-again a service that was useful.

 Oh, well… I wanted to de-google anyway.
-So let’s look at alternatives:
+So let’s look at the alternatives:

 - Subsonic - “Your complete, personal media server”